openedx/openedx-user-groups/docs/decisions/0004-refresh-and-consistency-framework.rst

 Define Exclusivity Domains Through Update Framework
 ---------------------------------------------------

 * **Automatic Exclusivity Domains**: When the criteria of group G1 and group G2 are mutually exclusive (C1, ..., Cn ∩ C'1, ..., C'n = ∅), these groups automatically form a **mutual exclusivity domain** that is managed by the event-based update framework.
+These domains (e.g., IsStaff, where a user is either staff or not, but never both) are only guaranteed for criteria evaluated entirely within the system (ORM-based).
+This works because all criteria of the same type are evaluated together in a single transaction, ensuring mutually exclusive groups remain consistent.
+When criteria depend on external systems whose data may be stale or updated asynchronously, this guarantee no longer holds.
+Developers implementing such criteria must either:
+    1. Provide their own mechanisms to enforce exclusivity across systems, or
+    2. Document potential delays or inconsistencies so that operators understand expected behavior.
+  This ensures exclusivity is predictable for system-managed criteria, while making clear the limits and responsibilities for criteria that integrate with external data sources.

 * **Event-Based Exclusivity Management**: Groups within the same exclusivity domain are automatically coordinated through the centralized update orchestrator, ensuring that when a user's data changes, all groups in the domain are updated atomically.